-Make your own zoetrope from everyday materials, using our templates.
-Inspired by the exhibition DreamWorks Animation: The Exhibition — Journey from Sketch to Screen, previously on show at the Museum from 12 September 2019 to 2 February 2020.
+Make your own zoetrope inspired by DreamWorks Animation: The Exhibition — Journey from Sketch to Screen, previously on show at the Museum from 12 September 2019 to 2 February 2020.

 The Museum's collection includes a model praxinoscope and a chromatrope, which used a series of slides.
 Modern ones can include the use of 3D technology.

-Skill level: ★★★ Difficult — you may need an adult to help.
+Skill level: ★★★ Challenging — you may need an adult to help

 What you need: